Chrisyhjiang/visa-assessor/DESIGN.md

   - Position-based confidence for Critical Employment
   - Evidence count and quality-based confidence for other criteria

+### 6. Self-Hosted LLM Instead of OpenAI API

+**Decision**: Use a self-hosted Qwen2.5-0.5B model instead of relying on OpenAI API calls.

+**Rationale**:

+- **Cost Efficiency**: Eliminates ongoing API costs, making the system more economical for high-volume usage
+- **Privacy and Data Security**: All CV data is processed locally without sending sensitive information to external APIs
+- **Latency Reduction**: Eliminates network latency associated with API calls, resulting in faster response times
+- **Reliability**: No dependency on external service availability or rate limits
+- **Customization Control**: Complete control over model parameters, inference settings, and potential fine-tuning
+- **Predictable Performance**: Consistent performance without being affected by OpenAI's model updates or changes
+- **Regulatory Compliance**: Easier to comply with data residency requirements in regulated industries

+**Implementation Details**:

+- Local deployment of Qwen2.5-0.5B with optimized inference settings
+- Fallback mechanism to GPT-2 if Qwen model loading fails
+- Direct integration with the assessment pipeline without API middleware
+- Custom prompt engineering optimized for the specific model architecture

 ## Assessment Methodology

 The system follows a comprehensive assessment methodology: